Rational Models for Inflation-Linked Derivatives: Calibration examples

-The fit to YoY swap rates is indistinguishable from the left side of Figure~\ref{RIf:YoYSwap} and is not plotted again, but the fitted $b_{\subtext{R}} (t)$ function can be found in Figure~\ref{RIf:ParmsNIG}.
+The fit to YoY swap rates is indistinguishable from the graph in Figure~\ref{RIf:GaussianATM} and is not plotted again.
 We set $a_{\subtext{L}}=1.3$ and fit the $b_{\subtext{L}}(t)$ function to the same dataset of swaptions on one-year underlying swaps.
-The resulting fit is again indistinguishable from the left side of Figure~\ref{RIf:SwaptionIV} and the $b_{\subtext{L}}(t)$ function is plotted in Figure~\ref{RIf:ParmsNIG}.
-In Figure~\ref{RIf:NIGYoYIV} we plot model vs. market volatility smiles for all the eight different maturities.
-We have only used one time-dependent scaling so the model fits the at-the-money level without error.
+The resulting fit is again indistinguishable from the fit in Figure~\ref{RIf:GaussianATM} and the calibrated $b_{\subtext{L}}(t)$ function is available upon request.
+In Figure~\ref{RIf:NIGYoYIV}, we plot model vs market volatility smiles for select maturities.
+We have only used one time-dependent scaling, so the model fits the at-the-money level without error.
 The remaining option prices are in principle fitted using only two parameters $\nu_{\subtext{S}}$ and $\theta_{\subtext{S}}$.
 Thus we would not expect a perfect fit for all maturities.
-In general any {\Levy} process is well known to exhibit a flattening smile as maturities are increased which often results in a slightly too steep smile in the short end and too flat in the long end.
-It is clear that these problems could be resolved by introducing further time-inhomogeneity or by applying stochastic time-changes, but with the virtue of model simplicity taken into account we view the calibrated setup as satisfactory.
+In general, any {\Levy} process is well known to exhibit a flattening smile as maturities are increased which often results in a slightly too steep smile in the short end and too flat in the long end.
+These problems could be resolved by introducing further time-inhomogeneity or by applying stochastic time-changes, but with the virtue of model simplicity taken into account, we view the calibrated setup as satisfactory.

-Finally to demonstrate that this conclusion extends beyond the single day of data chosen we also fitted the NIG setup to data for the first trading day in 2013, 2014 and 2016.
-The resulting YoY smiles can be found in Figure~\ref{RIf:Multidate}.
-We have limited the plot to include only data for the first 3 maturities as it is our understanding that these are the most liquid.
-The results for these alternative dates are not markedly different from the 2015 data and thus our conclusions stand.